CarolPachar/CarolPachar.github.io/README.md

 * Implemented Laplace Smoothing to resolve the zero-frequency problem for rare tokens (words) and utilized log-space probability transformations to prevent numerical underflow.

 [Machine Learning: KMeans & KNN for Number Classification](https://github.com/CarolPachar/Won-t-you-be-my-K-nearest-neighbor-.git) (March 2026)
-* Utilized Scikit-learn's KMeans and KNN algorithms to classify 60,000 images of the digits 0 to 9 from the MNIST Database.
+* Utilized Scikit-learn’s KMeans and KNN algorithms to classify 60,000 images of the digits 0 to 9 from the MNIST dataset.
 * Optimized model performance by analyzing the relationship between the hyperparameter K, training set size, and prediction accuracy.
 * Implemented a data compression technique using K-Means to reduce the training set to 100 representative centroids; this reduced KNN execution time by over 98% (from 24 seconds to 0.4 seconds) while maintaining an 82% classification accuracy.

 [Machine Learning: Neural Networks & FashionMNIST](https://github.com/CarolPachar/FashionMNIST-Neural-Networks.git) (April 2026)
-* Developed a neural network using PyTorch to classify the Fashion MNIST dataset.
-The model is provided an image and makes a prediction on what category of clothing/accessory (out of 10 categories) is shown.
+* Developed a neural network using PyTorch to predict clothing categories across 10 distinct classes.
-* Conducted studies on how different quantities of hidden layers, neurons, training epochs, and batch size affect the neural network's prediction accuracy.
-Other factors were also investigated, such as the inclusion of an activation function in the output layer, using LBFGS instead of SGD to perform optimization, and using an alternative activation function (other than sigmoids).
+* Conducted studies on how different quantities of hidden layers, neurons, training epochs, and batch size affect the neural network’s prediction accuracy.
+* Investigated the neural network’s prediction accuracy with the inclusion of an activation function in the output layer, using LBFGS vs. SGD to perform optimization, and using an alternative activation function.

 ## Skills & Interests
-  - Programming Languages: Python (Matplotlib, NumPy, PyTorch, Pandas, Scikit-learn), SQL, Java, MATLAB
+* Programming Languages: Python (Matplotlib, NumPy, PyTorch, Pandas, Scikit-learn), SQL, Java, MATLAB
-  - Platforms: MacOS, Windows
-  - Other technical skills: Microsoft Word, Microsoft PowerPoint, Microsoft Excel
+* Other Technical Skills: Microsoft Office
-  - Languages: English, Spanish
+* Languages: English, Spanish
-  - Interests: manga, video games, badminton, cooking, planes
+* Interests: Manga, Video Games, Badminton, Cooking, Planes